 Autodesk SketchBook: the differences between subscription vs free

-If you are curious about the differences between the SketchBook versions (free and subscription), select a platform:
+If you are curious about the differences between the SketchBook versions (free and subscription, and for mobile, Pro Tools), select a platform:

 Desktop: Differences between the free and subscription

 Do you want to know what the differences are between the SketchBook desktop versions?
 What do you get with the free version and with the subscription?
 The table will help you with this.